flycheck/flycheck/README.md

   - `(config OPTION-NAME VARIABLE-NAME)`: Find and pass a config file to the checker.  `OPTION-NAME` is a string containing the name of the option that understood by the checker.  `VARIABLE-NAME` is a symbol referring to a variable from which to take the configuration file.
+Use `flycheck-def-config-file-var` to define this variable (see `C-h f flycheck-def-config-file-var` for more information).

 - `:error-patterns` (*mandatory*): A list of error patterns to parse the output of `:command`.
 Each pattern has the form `(REGEXP LEVEL)`: